Hierarchy

 So, we challenge the traditional, hierarchical way of working and cheer for progressive management practices.
 Work is not a necessary evil, but a source of purpose.
 It can bring everyone a lot, and not just money.
 We believe in a world where work is inspiring, rewarding, and — dare we say it? — fun.

 We explore the world to learn from pioneers who have already made that leap.
 How?
-By sharing their stories and ideas through our blog, books, and our comprehensive courses.
+By sharing their stories and ideas through our blog, books, and our community.
 Learn from the pioneers in the field, so you don’t have to make the same mistakes.
 By learning, you can make the right choice for your organization.

 Download: Free Guide